GenericMappingTools/gmt/branches/5.2.0/doc/rst/source/ps2raster.rst

 **-S**
     Print to standard error the GhostScript command after it has been executed.
+    This option also prevent all intermediate files from being removed.

 **-Tb**\ \|\ **e**\ \|\ **E**\ \|\ **f**\ \|\ **F**\ \|\ **j**\ \|\ **g**\ \|\ **G**\ \|\ **m**\ \|\ **t**
     Sets the output format, where **b** means BMP, **e** means EPS,